South Shore New England, USA Travel Guide

 Operating hours vary by business type on the South Shore.

-Banks have typical weekday hours; ATMs are widely available for cash access.
+Banks have typical weekday hours; ATMs are widely available for access to cash.

-Many coastal attractions, seasonal restaurants, and ferry services operate on reduced schedules or close entirely from late October/early November through late April/early May.
+Many coastal attractions, seasonal restaurants, and ferry services operate on reduced schedules or close entirely from the End of october/early November through late April/the First part of may.
 Always check ahead.

 Information for smooth airport navigation and inclusive travel experiences.

-Priority Pass provides frequent travelers with independent airport lounge access globally.
+Priority Pass provides frequent travelers with separate airport lounge access globally.

 Compensair assists with compensation for flight delays, cancellations, or denied boarding.